syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/navigators-and-indicators.md

 ### Showing preview of slide in indicator

-You can customize the indicators by showing the preview image of each slide using the `indicatorTemplate` property.
+You can customize the indicators by showing the preview image of each slide using the `IndicatorTemplate` property.
 The following example depicts the code for showing the preview image using a template for indicators in the carousel.

 {% if page.publishingplatform == "aspnet-core" %}